Shankar01081991/OSCP-Guide/Network Scans.md

 Nmap offers various output formats for the results of a scan, allowing penetration testers to customize how they store and analyze scan data.
 Common formats include **Normal**, **XML**, and **HTML**.

-- **Normal Output**: Stores the results in plain text.
+- **Normal Output** -oN: Stores the results in plain text.
-- **XML Output**: Stores the results in an XML format, which is useful for further processing or automated analysis.
+- **XML Output** -oX: Stores the results in an XML format, which is useful for further processing or automated analysis.
 - **HTML Output**: Provides a more readable and organized report using an XSLT stylesheet.
 - **Command for Normal and XML Output**: